COSD-PANDA/datasd_council_report_2017/main/community.md

 Community outreach and engagement is critical for any Open Data effort to be successful.
 The local Code for America brigade, Open San Diego, largely drives engagement with the community.

 ## Open San Diego
 Open San Diego was a staunch advocate for adopting the Open Data Policy and hiring a Chief Data Officer.
 In the past six months, [Open San Diego](http://opensandiego.org/) under the leadership of Xavier Leonard, has accelerated its activities.
 It is now a group that we partner with on a regular basis.
+It has several [ongoing projects](https://github.com/opensandiego), such as:

+* A code enforcement notification application,
+* A street sweeping notification application,
+* A parks finder application.

-It has several [ongoing projects](https://github.com/opensandiego), such as [...INSERT A FEW EXAMPLES OR BULLET POINT LIST] and works with other interested stakeholders to increase membership and civic engagement with data.
+They work with other interested stakeholders to increase membership and civic engagement with data.

 In order to build proper context between the community and the City, the following City employees have presented at Open San Diego, upon our request: